Home Visit KanchanaburiKanchanaburi in Thailand, the complete guide

 Kanchanaburi Province

-72 Kanchanaburi Restaurants on the River Kwai
+72 Kanchanaburi restaurants on the Kwai River

 30,000 Western prisoners and 100,000 Asian workers were used to build 415 km of railway.